 Men Hair Line Design

-The distance between the tip of the nose and the bottom of the chin should be about the same as the hairline to the point between the eyebrows.
-For most men, this distance is 7-8 cm for most men.
+The distance between the tip of the nose and the bottom of the chin should be roughly the same as the distance between the hairline and the point between the brows.
+This distance is 7-8 cm for most men.
 The restoration of a good-looking man’s facial proportions is accomplished by creating haircut line designs for guys at the midline of the forehead.

-- Adjusting the front and corners accordingly
+- Adjusting the front and corners as needed